Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 ### CI Integrations Tool

 The CI Integrations Tool is implemented within the `ci_integrations` component.
 The CLI provides several integrations for different `source` clients - i.e., CI tools (as Jenkins, Buildkite, GitHub Actions) - and `destination` client - Firestore database.
-These integrations are used by the `CiIntegration` class that performs the synchronization algorithm.
-And finally, the `SyncCommand` class represents the tool's `sync` command and starts the synchronization providing [Controlling Parameters](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md#control-synchronization) and appropriate `source` and `destination` integrations.
+These integrations are used by the `SyncStage`s that perform the stages of the synchronization algorithm, controlled by the `CiIntegration` class.
+And finally, the `SyncCommand` class represents the tool's `sync` command and starts the synchronization providing [Controlling Parameters](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md#control-synchronization) and synchronization algorithm `SyncStage`s with appropriate `source` and `destination` integrations.

 All the components listed above are participants of the synchronization process.
 As the in-progress builds introduction affects the synchronization process, the participants of that process should be changed to meet the latest requirements.
-The synchronization process in details described in the [Builds Synchronization](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md) document.
+The `SyncStage` and concrete stage implementations should be added and integrated to the `CiIntegration` class.
+The synchronization process in details is described in the [Builds Synchronization](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md) document.

 The following subsections describe changes in the described parts of the tool.
 To know more about the CI Integration tool, its usage, and architecture consider the [CI Integration Module Architecture](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/01_ci_integration_module_architecture.md) and [CI Integration User Guide](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/02_ci_integration_user_guide.md) documents.